hablapps/insights-demo/README.md

-# insights-demo

-Code snippets, schemas, and some utilities are provided for the reproduction of the Insights post.
+# KX Insights Enterprise Assembly Files

 The different files provided in this repository are: